ml4health/ml4health.github.io/README.md

 Creating new folder
 1. Copied the `2018_content` to `2019_content`.
 2. Alter in `Makefile` to put to year 2019.
 Change link in `./index.html`.
+Switch years in `pelicanconf.py`

 ```
 $ make organizers   # Build the organizers page from .csv file of raw data